 - Since digital x-ray eliminates the stage of chemical processing, a significant amount of time is saved.

 - Levels of exposure to radiation are significantly lower when using digital x-rays.
-They may be reduced by up to around 90%.
+They may be significantly reduced

 - Instead of storing big and bulky films, digital x-rays make use of an archiving system for digital storage.

 - Since digital x-rays are stored in computers, they can also be sent to other computers or devices and are readily viewable by other doctors.
 With conventional x-rays, the films need to be personally viewed by the doctor for them to make a diagnosis or conclusion.
 With digital x-rays, transferring and sharing the images are easier.

 - Digital x-rays eliminate the need to retake x-rays and further exposing the patient to radiation.
 They can be manipulated, resized or enhanced as needed.
 The images can be enlarged, reduced, zoomed in or out, lightened or darkened.